-Could a magnesium supplement end the painful symptoms of premenstrual syndrome (PMS)?
+Could a magnesium supplement (pill form or liquid magnesium) end the painful symptoms of premenstrual syndrome (PMS)?
 Yes, say some researchers.
 Not only have low levels of magnesium been found in women with PMS, but several studies have shown that magnesium supplements can lessen the severity of PMS.
 In one double-blind, randomized study, women with PMS received a placebo or 360 milligrams of magnesium three times a day from day 15 of their menstrual cycle to the onset of their period.
 Magnesium performed better than placebo in some measures related to premenstrual mood changes.
 In a separate study of 192 women who took 400 mg of magnesium daily, 95 percent reported less breast tenderness and weight gain, 89 percent suffered less nervous tension, and 43 percent had fewer headaches.

 Related article: Magnesium and Mom – Risks of Low Magnesium During Pregnancy